JustinBeckwith/go-yelp/README.md

 }
 ```

-### The search API
+### The Search API

-The simple search API enables searching for businesses with a term and a location (ex: coffee, seattle).
+The simple search API enables searching for businesses with a term and a location (ex: coffee, Seattle).
 After you have your keys, create a client, and make a simple query:

 ```go
 import "github.com/JustinBeckwith/go-yelp/yelp"